FACTBOX - Key political risks to watch in Pakistan

-Indian shares rose on Wednesday in line with broader Asian markets as investors awaited key political and economic events including the monetary policy meeting in India.
+ISLAMABAD Pakistan's increasingly assertive Supreme Court on June 19 declared Prime Minister Yusuf Raza Gilani ineligible for office.

-ISLAMABAD Pakistan's parliament elected former water and power minister Raja Pervez Ashraf as the new prime minister on June 22 after the incumbent Yusuf Raza Gilani was disqualified by the increasingly assertive Supreme Court.
+In April, it found Gilani guilty of contempt of court for refusing to reopen corruption cases against President Asif Ali Zardari.

-In April, the court found Gilani guilty of contempt for refusing to reopen corruption cases against President Asif Ali Zardari.
+While the latest decision is another blow to the ruling Pakistan People's Party (PPP), it is unlikely to lead to the fall of the unpopular government.

-While the latest decision was another blow to the ruling Pakistan People's Party (PPP), it is unlikely to lead to the fall of the unpopular government.
+The PPP and the ruling coalition have the majority needed to elect a new prime minister ahead of the country's next general election, due early next year.

 The decision comes at a time when ties between Islamabad and Washington have been stuck at their lowest in years.